CoSoDocs/Guide/docs/source/getting-started.rst

 | Desktop/Browser Version: https://counter.social
 | Mobile App Downloads: https://smarturl.it/countersocialapp

 Your username is fixed and cannot be changed following account activation.
 This is a security feature to prevent bots and trolls from manipulating the platform.
-The ONLY way to change your username is to delete your account and create another account using a new and unique email address.
+The ONLY way to change your username is to delete your account and create another.
 Note that once an account is deleted, all traces of the account are permanently removed and cannot be recovered, even by the administrator.
-The username cannot be reused as a security precaution.
+The username cannot be reused as a security precaution to prevent others hijacking your name and posing as you.

 .. attention:: Following sign-up, you will receive an email from CounterSocial with instructions on activating your account.
 If you cannot locate that email, you may request a duplicate confirmation email by clicking “Didn’t receive confirmation instructions?” below the login field.